pacampbell/selfvm/specifications/VMLANG.md

 bits are used as a way to determine the number of bytes used to encode the instruction.
 Using this current bit marker technique a single instruction could be encoded in a maximum of 6 bytes.

+> :information_source: In the instruction format you will see fields with the
+> names rd, rs, and rt.
+These are simply short hand names for the destination
+> register, and source registers 1 and 2 (t comes after s).

 ### Section 1.1.1: Single byte instruction format